Modern Slavery Policy

 We understand that the COVID-19 pandemic has created, and continues to create global economic and social disruption, putting vulnerable groups identified above at greater risk of exploitation.
 The company recognises that the ongoing pandemic will likely exacerbate underlying factors driving modern slavery, including poverty, limited access to decent work opportunities, lack of quality education and the prevalence of the informal economy.

 The company’s formal training and induction processes for new staff are firmly established across the group.
 The standard and behaviours expected of our employees are detailed within a number of policies and codes of conduct, in addition to those listed above.
-All new employees have access to the employee policies required as part of an induction and training as required.
+All new employees have access to the employee policies required as part of induction and training as required.

 Management and support staff remain mindful of their duty and legal obligation to escalate any matters of concern in relation to human rights abuses, in line with company policies.
 All our employees are encouraged to identify and report any potential breaches of the organisation’s policies within the wider understanding of whistleblowing.